Foundations and geotechnical services

 More information about foundations and geotechnical services

-Geotechnical testing is a critical component of offshore engineering, providing essential data for the design and construction of offshore structures, such as oil and gas platforms, wind farms, and subsea installations.
-This process involves a range of techniques, including soil sampling, laboratory testing, and in-situ testing, to determine the physical and mechanical properties of soils and rocks.
+Geotechnical testing is a critical component of offshore geotechnical engineering, providing essential data for the design and foundation construction of offshore structures, such as oil and gas platforms, wind farms, and subsea installations.
+This process involves a range of techniques, including soil sampling, soil testing for construction, geophysical surveys, laboratory testing, and in-situ testing, to determine the physical and mechanical properties of soils and rocks.
 Data collected from geotechnical testing is then used to assess the stability and integrity of offshore structures.
-These surveys can then ensure they withstand various environmental loads, such as wind, waves, and currents over a long period of time.
-By conducting thorough geotechnical testing, offshore developers can minimise the risk of structural failure and ensure the safe and efficient operation of their assets.
+These geotechnical surveys can then ensure they withstand various environmental loads, such as wind, waves, and currents over a long period of time.
+By conducting thorough geotechnical site investigations, offshore developers can minimise the risk of structural failure and ensure the safe and efficient operation of their assets.

 Types of geotechnical services